Hobe Sound, Florida: Mass transit

 Martin County Public Transit (MARTY) provides fixed-route bus service through Hobe Sound.
 Hobe Sound located on MARTY bus route 4 and route 20x.
 Bus route 20x offers service to Palm Beach County, and connects with Palm Tran bus service.
 The Community Coach, a service of the Council on Aging of Martin County, is an additional public transportation service for Martin County.
 It operates a curb-to-curb, advance reservation, shared ride service and also operates fixed-route services in other parts of the county.
 The closest Tri-Rail commuter railroad station is located in Mangonia Park to the south.

 Railroads

 The Florida East Coast Railway runs through Hobe Sound parallel to A1A.
 At-grade crossings can be found at (from north to south) A1A, Osprey Street, Crossrip Street, Pettway Street, Bridge Road, and Gleason Street.

 Until 1963 long distance trains, East Coast Champion, City of Miami, Havana Special and South Wind, served Hope Sound's station.
 Until 1957 the Dixieland, (nee Dixie Flagler) made stops there as well.
 Until 1968 local Jacksonville to Miami trains made stops at Hobe Sound.

-The Stuart Brightline station is scheduled to open in 2026, and will be located a few miles north of Hobe Sound in Downtown Stuart.
+The Stuart Brightline station is scheduled to open in 2029, pending federal funding, and will be located a few miles north of Hobe Sound in Downtown Stuart.
 Currently, the West Palm Beach Brightline station is the closest stop to Hobe Sound.
 The historic West Palm Beach station is also served by Tri-Rail, and is the closest Amtrak stop to Hobe Sound.